All soft plastics must go in your red bin, that’s any plastic you can scrunch in your hand.

 Why can't you put soft plastic in the yellow bin?

-Soft material often gets caught in the sorting machine causing breakdowns.
+- Soft plastics can get caught in the sorting machine, causing breakdowns.

 What about the soft plastic recycling scheme?

 The Soft Plastic Recycling programme is no longer operating in the South Island.
 All soft plastics must go in your rubbish bin.

 For more details, please visit the Soft Plastic Recycling website(external link).